Azure/azure-sdk-for-js/documentation/writing_tests.md

 We also have to point mocha to our test files.
 If you're **not** using `nyc`, you can point to the bundled test file (bundled with Rollup, which we will see later), typically at `dist-test/index.node.js`.
 If you are using `nyc`, point mocha to the files built by the TypeScript compiler, which can be found using `find dist-esm/test -name '*.spec.js'` before calling mocha.

 Our engineering systems will expect to encounter two scripts in our `package.json`s, one called `unit-test` for tests that will be [executed during Pull Request validation](https://github.com/Azure/azure-sdk-for-js/blob/86b174ebea741187ec3307c40d3dc03f58230b8b/eng/pipelines/templates/jobs/archetype-sdk-client.yml#L225-L235) [⏲][TIPS], which won't ever reach to live resources, and another called `integration-test` for our [nightly and release builds](https://github.com/Azure/azure-sdk-for-js/blob/58bbeeea839b278d1238f908a3cec53749d636c3/eng/pipelines/templates/jobs/archetype-sdk-integration.yml#L114) [⏲][TIPS], which will be expected to reach to live resources.
-We assume that the distinction of when to reach to what resources will be done within the tests (either by using [The Recorder](#the-recorder) or through [Using conditionals](#using-conditionals)).
+We assume that the distinction of when to reach to what resources will be done within the tests (either by using [the recorder](#the-recorder) or through [Using conditionals](#using-conditionals)).
 With this in mind, and limiting `nyc` to only run on the `integration-test` script, we will end up with the following scripts:

 ```json
     "integration-test:node": "nyc mocha -r esm --require source-map-support/register --reporter ../../../common/tools/mocha-multi-reporter.js --timeout 180000 --full-trace \"dist-esm/test/**/*.spec.js\"",